Rowe Exhibition . Press

 By Kelundra Smith .
 Atlanta Magazine .
 September 10, 2021

-Every Sunday, Cathi Perry and her sister visited their aunt Nellie Mae Rowe at her “Playhouse”
+Every Sunday, Cathi Perry and her sister visited their aunt Nellie Mae Rowe at her “Playhouse” in Vinings.

 “Nothing was off-limits at Aunt Nellie’s house,” Perry recalls, describing afternoons spent eating pound cake, drawing pictures with crayons on notebook paper, and making jewelry from scrap materials.
 Rowe turned her home into a world of her own imagination, adorning floor to ceiling and ground to tree branch with masks, found objects, dolls, chewing-gum sculptures, and hundreds of drawings.